empresst/AI_messenger/README.md

 or signup and set relationship with them

-here you can talk with your family members and they can talk with you the same as you would do even if you are absent.
+here you can talk with your family members and they can talk with you the same as you would do even if you are busy.